-This article was first published in the October issue of Smart Business Cleveland.
+This article was first published in Smart Business Cleveland.

 Humans are prone to cognitive biases.
 As our brains evolved, nature prized speed of information processing over accuracy.
 We are literally hardwired to jump to conclusions.
 Understanding these default settings is important to pushing against them.
 But it’s not easy.